 Did you being open about your sexual orientation affect your career?

 Orientation as a word came to be used much later, and it did not have an impact on my career as a journalist with the Indian Express because every body knew I was gay, and quite openly.
 However, I wasn’t allowed to use the word ‘gay,’ even though I was reviewing books on homosexuality for the Sunday edition of the Indian Express.
 I reviewed the book by Shakuntala Devi, and it was the first time such a book on homosexuality had even been written.
 Shakuntala Devi gave an interesting perspective on homosexuality and reincarnation as to how your love for your loved ones can manifest in your life even in another lifetime with the same partner from your previous birth.
 Yes, it’s a bit wacko.

 You also edited a clone of Playboy, the famous Debonair magazine.
-What was
+What was that like?

 In my journalistic career, I wrote for The Week, The Free Press Journal, and even India Today.
 Yet, I am known for publishing a clone of Playboy in India called Debonair.
 I, along with my friend Anthony Van Braband, edited the magazine and its racy content, and soon, set tongues wagging.
 It was quite pathbreaking that a girly magazine aimed at cishet men was being brought out by two gay men.
 People found it fascinating.